go-aah/docs/server-extension.md

 	})
 }

-// Or define a func and supply it func loadUserConfig(e *aah.Event)  {
+// Or define a func and supply it [recommended, name gets logged in log] func loadUserConfig(e *aah.Event)  {
   // loading user config from /etc/myapp/myapp.conf
   // merge it to aah.AppConfig().Merge(...)